TheYellowArchitect/YoutubeDL-PowerGUI/README.md

 `--write-auto-sub --max-filesize 500m` and then copy-paste your playlist/channel

 Look at the [CHOICES](https://github.com/ytdl-org/youtube-dl#options) you are given!
-You may not use them, but you CAN use them when you need them.
+You may not use them, you are never bothered with them, **but** you CAN use them when you need them.

 ### Customization
 And let's say you want to download the thumbnail of every video you download, maybe it has a cool meme?